 D*DD including D in Further Mathematics.

-35 overall (18 higher including 5 points at higher level in Mathematics).
+35 overall (18 higher including 5 points at higher level in either Mathematics or Computing).

 Irish Highers (Leaving Certificate)

 A1A1A2A2A2A2, including Mathematics and English.

 AAAAA overall (AAA at advanced level including Mathematics or Computing).

 IT or Engineering Diploma: A (plus A or above in Mathematics or Computing in A-level).

 Read more about UK and Republic of Ireland accepted qualifications or contact the Schools Undergraduate Admissions Team.